 • Drizzle syrup on the cups

 This is the most convenient option when it comes to time and simplicity.
-It is effective as breakfast, but once you try it ... you may sneak it in as a snack throughout the day like I do!
-Plus, the versatility of being able to change flavors, toppings, etc. makes this a go-to for me.
+It is an effective breakfast option, but once you try it ... you may even sneak it in as a snack throughout the day like I do!
+Plus, the versatility of being able to change flavors and toppings makes this a go-to for me.

 1/2 cup Oatmeal